Floor and Wall Tiler

 "Make sure it's what you want to do before you start.
 Go and do a few days of work for a tiler before making up your mind.

-Nick finds out about being a floor and wall tiler – 5.41mins. ( Video courtesy of the Building and Construction Industry Training Organisation)
+Nick finds out about being a floor and wall tiler – 8.16 mins.
+(Video courtesy of Just the Job)

 Clinton: Well, in Hamilton’s rapidly expanding leafy suburbs, demand for floor and wall tiling is booming.
 Mike Savage, who has been tiling for 36 years, is to be Nick’s mentor for a couple of days.